Course learning outcomes#

 conda activate 575

-I’ve only attempted to install this environment file on a few machines, and you may encounter issues with certain packages from the yaml
+We’ve only attempted to install this environment file on a few machines, and you may encounter issues with certain packages from the yml

 file when executing the commands above.
 This is not uncommon and may suggest that the specified package version is not yet available for your operating system via conda